SkyCiv Documentation

 User Manual

-SkyCiv Foundation provides a user-friendly interface paired with powerful design to easily model isolated foundations.
-In the recently released Version 3.0, the Isolated Foundation user-interface is divided into 2 containers, the left containing 4 tabs which includes Details, Foundations, Input and Results, and the right containing the 3D renderer.
+SkyCiv Foundation provides a user-friendly interface paired with a powerful design to easily model isolated foundations.
+In the recently released Version 3.1, the Isolated Foundation user interface is divided into 2 containers, the left containing 4 tabs which include Details, Foundations, Input and Results, and the right containing the 3D renderer.

 I. Details

-Once the user has chosen a design code, the user can update the fields on the “Details” tab as shown on the left side below.
+Once the user has chosen a design code, the user can update the project details on the “Details” tab as shown below.
 The units will be set automatically based on the design code chosen.

 Figure 1.
 Project Details tab